dingp/mpich-glibc-swap/README.md

 ## Wrap-up

 Exploring this topic was a fun experience like going down a rabbit hole.

+The solution here contains two key parts:
+- bring the full suite of GLIBC libraries from the host, including the matched `ld.so`;
+- use the alternate `ld.so` to run he executable.

 The full example is available in [this repository](https://github.com/dingp/mpich-glibc-swap), which includes:

 - [`container/fedora-26.Dockerfile`](https://github.com/dingp/mpich-glibc-swap/blob/main/container/fedora-26.Dockerfile): A Dockerfile for the container image.
 - [`app/xthi-mpi.c`](https://github.com/dingp/mpich-glibc-swap/blob/main/app/xthi-mpi.c): Source code for a simple MPI application used for testing (sourced from [NERSC documentation](https://docs.nersc.gov/jobs/affinity/xthi-mpi.c)).